-Special Connections is a program for pregnant women on Medicaid who have alcohol and/or drug abuse problems.
+Special Connections is a program for pregnant women on Health First Colorado (Colorado's Medicaid Program) who have alcohol and/or drug abuse problems.
 Special Connections helps women have healthier pregnancies and healthier babies by providing case management, individual and group counseling, and health education during pregnancy and up to one year after delivery.
 Special Connections services are in addition to the prenatal care a woman receives from her doctor or nurse-midwife.

 Women who are:

 - Pregnant or within one year after delivery (Only women who were in Special Connections before they delivered are eligible for Special Connections services after they deliver) and